 No one knows what is coming next.
 Tomorrow, you could return to God.
 You might be diagnosed with a debilitating disease, or with a brain tumor, wa-Allahu Musta’aan.
 It could be the loss of a loved one who was providing financial support in a time of need.

-How can you, O mortal, flawed human being, come to think that all you had to do was hope things would get better, go the extra mile briefly just to get by and think you would be happy?
-The worst thought, the thing I fear most for myself and my readers, is that we for us to believe that Allah is not on our side.
+How can you, O forgetful human being, come to think that all you had to do was hope things would get better, go the extra mile briefly just to get by and think you would be happy?
+The worst I fear most for myself and my readers, is that we come to believe that Allah is not on our side.

 Allah wants for you what you think you don’t want for yourself.

 What does this have to do with patience?
 Allah may give what we think is bad for us due to the pain we experience.
 And yet, there are dreams we don’t pursue because we assume we wouldn’t find the heartache of failure before success to be worth it.
 Only because that is what we have done all our lives.
 As the saying goes, there’s only one way to find out, and that’s to try.

 I know you’re scared.
 I know you have a lot on your plate.
 But give yourself that importance.
 Do you truly believe that you matter and that your existence was not purposeless?
 Join the few who have meant what they said when they looked in the mirror and silently said it.
 Join those who found Paradise here in the dunya, who found inner bliss and calm.
 And not only that, but adventure and the gift of having something to contribute.